mgblackwater/stevekinney.net/content/courses/testing/clearing-restoring-and-resetting-mocks.md

 console.log(myFunc()); // undefined
 ```

 When should you reset?
-Think of it as hitting _undo_.
+Think of it as hitting *undo*.
 If you’ve changed what the mock returns, and you’re like, "Nope, never should've done that,” then this is your ticket to sanity.

-> **Heads-up:** With reset, you'll still _have_ the mock object, but it behaves like it did out of the box—call count set to `0`, and no return values or side effects.
+> **Heads-up:** With reset, you'll still *have* the mock object, but it behaves like it did out of the box—call count set to `0`, and no return values or side effects.

----
+***

 ### Restoring Mocks